krisub/wics_hacks_24/README.md

 <!-- ABOUT THE PROJECT -->
 ## Treatsi

+Awarded Best Novice Hack out of 210 participants at the Women in Computer Science Annual Hackathon, hosted by the University of Texas at Austin.

 https://github.com/krisub/wics_hacks_24/assets/20031309/c2b2a95e-e9d5-46d7-937c-6486d7a2c955

 Treatsi is an easy-to-use, accessible web application that allows small businesses to expand their audience while simultaneously prompting its users to enjoy new restaurants!
 From local cafes to niche dessert shops, there’s a place for everyone to discover delicious food while supporting small, minority-owned shops.